 The mission of our School of Graduate Studies is to define and support excellence in graduate education at Nipissing University.
 To achieve this goal, the primary roles and functions of the School of Graduate Studies are to articulate a vision of excellence for the graduate community, to provide an inter-university perspective on graduate education, to enhance the intellectual and research community of scholars among graduate students and graduate faculty and to serve as an advocate for graduate education and graduate students within the institution.

 The School of Graduate Studies operates on a trimester basis, with three terms defined as: Fall Term (September to December); Winter Term (January to April); and Spring/Summer Term (May to August).
 The academic year begins with a Fall Term followed by a Winter Term.
 In the following table, a year is based on three terms: fall, winter, spring/summer.
-Please note that only the Master of Education, Master of Environmental Science and Master of Environmental Studies graduate programs offer the flex-time completion option.
+Many of our programs offer a flex-time completion option.